chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/USB_Host/FWupgrade_Standalone/readme.txt

  - If Key Button is pressed for less than< 3 seconds at firmware startup:
    Only the DOWNLOAD command is executed.

-STM32 Eval board's LEDs can be used to monitor the example status:
+STM32 Eval board's LEDs can be used to monitor the application status:
  - Red LED blinks in infinite loop
 	 –> Error: USB key disconnected.